Skewness-Robust Causal Discovery in Location-Scale Noise Models: Experiments

 As with accuracy, the AUDRC is bounded by 0 and 1, with larger values reflecting better performance.

-\paragraph{Baselines} We include LOCI~\cite{LOCI}, ROCHE~\cite{ROCHE}, GRCI~\cite{GRCI} and QCCD~\cite{QCCD} as LSNM-specific approaches.
-For LOCI, which assumes normally distributed noise, we consider both proposed log-likelihood and independence test versions, LOCI-LL and LOCI-IT, with neural network estimators.
+\textbf{Baselines}~~~We include LOCI~\cite{LOCI}, ROCHE~\cite{ROCHE}, GRCI~\cite{GRCI} and QCCD~\cite{QCCD} as LSNM-specific approaches.
+For LOCI, which assumes Gaussian noise, we consider both log-likelihood and independence test versions, LOCI-LL and LOCI-IT, with neural network estimators.
 ROCHE assumes $t$-distributed noise, and GRCI extracts residuals via cross-validated regression (both are independence-test-based).
-QCCD computes scores via quantile regression.
-We further include CAM~\cite{buhlmann:14:cam} and RESIT~\cite{RESIT} which assume ANMs.
+QCCD computes scores via nonparametric quantile regression.
+As ANM-specific baselines, we include CAM~\cite{buhlmann:14:cam} and RESIT~\cite{RESIT}.
 Lastly, we consider IGCI~\cite{IGCI} and IGCI with prior standardization (IGCI-G).

-\paragraph{Skew-Noise Datasets} To create LSNM (and ANM) datasets with skewed noise, we base our approach on the data-generating mechanisms used by \citet{QCCD}.
+\textbf{Skew-Noise Datasets}~~~To create LSNM (and ANM) datasets with skewed noise, we base our approach on the data-generating mechanisms used by \citet{QCCD}.
 That is, we generate ANMs of the form $Y=f(X) + \varepsilon$ and LSNMs of the form $Y=f(X) + g(X) \varepsilon$, where $f,g$ are randomly sampled sigmoidal functions as in the original ANs and LSs datasets.
-The resulting injective functions pose a more challenging cause-effect inference than randomly generated potentially non-invertible functions.
-The distribution of the cause is hierarchically defined by $X \sim \mathcal{N}(0, \sigma^2)$, where $\sigma^2 \sim U[1,2]$.
-For the noise source, we differentiate five cases.
-We consider two parameterizations of the skew-normal distribution, with $\varepsilon \sim \text{SN}(0, 1, \lambda)$ where $\lambda \in \{-2, 20\}$.
+Such injective functions pose a more challenging cause-effect inference than randomly generated potentially non-invertible functions.
+The cause is hierarchically sampled as $X \sim \mathcal{N}(0, \sigma^2)$, where $\sigma^2 \sim U[1,2]$.
+For noise $\varepsilon$, we differentiate five cases.
+We consider two skew-normal settings, with $\varepsilon \sim \text{SN}(0, 1, \lambda)$ where $\lambda \in \{-2, 20\}$.
 Additionally, we consider three parameterizations of the generalized normal (GNO) distribution~\cite{AGN-book2} with $\varepsilon \sim \text{GNO}(0, 1, k)$, where the shape parameter $k$ is varied between $0.15$, $-0.31$, and $-0.5$.
-The GNO distribution is a reparametrized three-parameter lognormal distribution~\cite{kozlov2019parameter} that generalizes the normal distribution and can exhibit higher levels of skewness than the skew-normal distribution.
-More details on the GNO distribution are provided in Appendix \ref{sec:App:technical}.
+The GNO distribution is a reparametrized three-parameter lognormal distribution~\cite{kozlov2019parameter} that generalizes the Gaussian.
+See Appendix~\ref{sec:App:technical} for more details.